sanfrancesco/prerendercloud-nodejs/README.md

 <a name="configure-a-condition-for-when-traffic-should-go-through-prerendercloud"></a>
-<a id="configure-a-condition-for-when-traffic-should-go-through-prerendercloud"></a>
+<a id="configure-a-condition-for-when-traffic-should-go-through-headless-render-apicom"></a>
-### Configure a condition for when traffic should go through prerender.cloud
+### Configure a condition for when traffic should go through Headless-Render-API.com

-The default behavior forwards all traffic through prerender.cloud
+The default behavior forwards all traffic through Headless-Render-API.com

 <a name="enable-for-bots-only-google-facebook-twitter-slack-etc"></a>
 <a id="enable-for-bots-only-google-facebook-twitter-slack-etc"></a>